shakes76/PatternAnalysis-2024/recognition/HipMRI_UNet_Al_Holliday_43950214/README.md

+#HipMRI U-Net
-# 2D U-Net for the HipMRI prostate cancer data
+## 2D U-Net for the HipMRI prostate cancer data

 ## About